cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 spotlights down from the highest to the lowest result of the Nimbleness check.
 Once every combatant had its spotlight, the segment is over and a new one starts.
-Sometimes the spotlight of a combatant is to wait for something to happen.
-The suit can let the combatant be faster automatically or can let him make a Nimbleness simple check to see if he actually intercepts the "something".
+Sometimes the spotlight of a combatant is to wait for something to happen or continuing an action.
+The suit can let the combatant be faster automatically or can let him make a Nimbleness simple check to see if he actually intercepts the " something".

 ## Resolving of a spotlight